josharrowsmith/Parks/README.md

 # The Project
 The Project was to build a website for people to find parks facilities in and around Brisbane, Australia.
-The website would allow a user to search for a park in 4 ways, by name, by suburb, by rating and location radius, user would also be allowed to sign in and rate parks with a star rating.
+The website would allow a user to search for a park in 4 ways, by name, by suburb, by rating and location radius, users would also be allowed to sign in and rate parks with a star rating.

 # Criteria and Framework